-The courses offered at Central Police Services Law Enforcement Training Academy, located at the Erie County Community College South Campus, are designed to give college level training of a specialized nature and to enable those police officers interested in higher education to prepare themselves for administrative responsibilities and knowledge of modern police procedures.
+The Central Police Services Law Enforcement Training Academy is located at the Erie County Community College South Campus, 4140 Southwestern Blvd., Orchard Park, N.Y.
+14127.
+Courses offered are designed to give college level training of a specialized nature and enable those police officers interested in higher education to prepare themselves for administrative responsibilities and utilization of modern police procedures.

-The course curriculum is based on a balanced police science program of academic subjects and police science technical subjects for the intellectual development of the professional law enforcement officers.
+The course curriculum is based on a balanced police, 's science program of academic subjects and police science technical subjects for a well rounded development of the officers.